-The Advanced Training Classes held in Champlin during January and February included demonstrations of a number of important but often underused features of the S94P Laser Process Control.
+The Advanced Training Classes held in Brooklyn Park during January and February included demonstrations of a number of important but often underused features of the S94P Laser Process Control.

 Two new features also demonstrated during the training – Edit Current and Control LPC – are especially useful for editing and debugging new programs and for restarting existing programs.
 The latter, restarting existing programs, can be useful for parts whose processing times exceed a single shift.

 The Program Viewer Panel (Figure 1) displays the active part program, automatically scrolling to show the active block as the program executes.
 If there is no part program running, the cursor can be moved in the panel to designate a new starting point.
 However, it is not possible to edit the program from this panel; this must be done using Edit94P.